 On September 23, 2016, PacifiCorp and the KRRC filed an application with FERC to transfer ownership of the J.C.
 Boyle, Copco No. 1, Copco No. 2, and Iron Gate developments to the KRRC.
 Simultaneously with the filing of the transfer application, the KRRC filed a surrender application with FERC for these same developments.
-On March 1, 2017, the KRRC filed additional information with FERC in support of the September 23, 2016 filing.
-On April 24, 2017, FERC requested additional information from PacifiCorp and the KRRC.
-The responses to this request were submitted to FERC on June 23, 2017.
-Subsequent requests for additional information have been received from FERC on July 14, 2017, and October 5, 2017, and responses to several of these requests were provided to FERC on December 4, 2017, and June 28, 2018.
+Since 2016, the KRRC has continued to file updates with FERC.

 On March 15, 2018, FERC issued an order that splits the Klamath Hydroelectric Project (P-2082) into two separate projects.
 The Klamath Hydroelectric Project (P-2082) contains Keno Dam, the Eastside and Westside developments, and the Fall Creek Development.
 The Lower Klamath Hydroelectric Project (P-14803) contains the J.C.
 Boyle, Copco No. 1, Copco No. 2, and Iron Gate developments.
-However, acting on a petition submitted by PacifiCorp to FERC on April 16, 2018, FERC issued an order on June 21, 2018, that stayed the implementation of this order until such time that FERC acts on the application to transfer ownership of the Lower Klamath Project to the KRRC.
+However, acting on a petition submitted by